 Personalized music discovery

 There are many playlists that Spotify caters to you.
-You’ll find new songs based on your tastes and listening history added to the “Release Radar” and “Discover Weekly” playlists on a weekly basis.
-There are also seasonal roundups like the “Summer Rewind” playlist, a collection of your favorites songs from last summer.
-And at the end of the year, Spotify will collect your most listened tunes in a “Wrapped” playlist.
+You’ll find new songs based on your tastes and listening history added to the “Release Radar” and “Discover Weekly” playlists on a weekly basis (Release Radar, Discover Weekly). daylist evolves several times a day to match your changing moods and routines (learn more).
+You can also experiment with AI-generated playlists by describing a vibe or prompt as the feature rolls out more widely (AI Playlists).
+And at the end of the year, Spotify will collect your most-listened tunes in a “Wrapped” playlist.

 One of the newer personalized playlists is called Your Daily Drive — a curated morning radio playlist.
-It’s a mix of the songs you’ve been jamming to lately, a few songs it thinks you’ll like, and news hits from NPR, WSJ, or NYT.
+It’s a mix of the songs you’ve been jamming to lately, a few songs it thinks you’ll like, and news hits from major publishers.
 It’s essentially a replication of a morning radio show but created for your personal preferences.

 If you like to stick to a few genres and artists, Spotify’s algorithms will keep you in your comfort zone and introduce you to music in your lane.
-For listeners who like to expand their horizons, you’re better off with Apple Music’s human-curated playlists.
+For listeners who like to expand their horizons, you’re better off with Apple Music’s human-curated playlists — and it includes Lossless/Hi‑Res and Dolby Atmos at no extra cost (Apple Music, lossless and Atmos).

 Free version